-- What do you notice first?
+- do you notice first?

-- What do you notice second?
+- do you notice second?

-- What message do you get?
+- message do you get?

 If your target audience is retired adults who want to vacation in a warm climate, for instance, your site should communicate warmth, sunshine, and perhaps activities that seniors enjoy.
 Your visitor will no doubt be asking themselves if your site (your business) will meet their expectations of warm weather and plenty of activities.
 If they feel that these immediate expectations are being met, they will move to the next step.
 The next step might be viewing a second or third page, spending time on the site to learn more about the location of your business and what you have to offer.
 And then they will move on to contacting you via email or phone to get even more information, or to make a reservation.